Obtaining Pro Bono Status:

 Petition for Emeritus Pro Bono Status.
 Use this form if you are an inactive North Carolina lawyer or active North Carolina lawyer seeking inactive status simultaneous to submission of the emeritus petition.
 You must provide discipline related documents if applicable.
 If you are a lawyer licensed in another jurisdiction, see below.

 Petition for Pro Bono Practice by Out-of-State Lawyers.
 Use this form if you are an out-of-state lawyer, whether inactive in your out-of-state jurisdiction or currently active.
-Out-of-state lawyers must provide a certificate of good standing from all jurisdictions and discipline-related documents if applicable.
+Out-of-state lawyers must provide a certificate of good standing from all jurisdictions in which the lawyer is licensed to practice law and discipline-related documents if applicable.

 2. Identify an active North Carolina lawyer in good standing at a supporting nonprofit legal services corporation to serve as a supervisor.
 The supervising attorney must complete the Statement Regarding Supervision.